liuzikai/zikailiu.com/README.md

 This is a static website.
 Bootstrap is used for its responsive design.
 A bit of detail:

-* I use SCSS to generate CSS in the same way as the starting template.
+* Use SCSS to generate CSS in the same way as the starting template.
 But I work on raw HTML rather than PUG used by the template.
 * CSS is post-processed
   with [autoprefixer](https://github.com/postcss/autoprefixer) ([render-scss.js](scripts/render-scss.js))